josemariagarcia95/hera-system/README.md

 # ![logo](/logo/tot-64.png) Tot system
-Two-level multimodal system to detect emotions..
+Two-level multimodal system to **detect emotions and aggregate results**.
+Tot system acts like a **proxy** of emotion recognizers: each emotion recognition service implements an interface in Tot, and the requests that would be send to said service are sent to Tot.
+Tot will then communicate with the corresponding service (being it a third-party service offered over the Internet or an API to access a sensor in the device), gathering the results and aggregate them on command.

-## Lanching the API
+## Lanching Tot
-Lanching the API is quite simple.
+Lanching Tot is quite simple.
 Once you've downloaded the repository, just run a

 ```
 npm install